 As a member you will be able to use the Vaughan Memorial Library for free.Discounted ALL course fees

 As a member, you will enjoy reduced course fees.Participation in special events throughout the year

 Stimulating one-day lectures highlight areas of interest and current research in a wide variety of subject areas.
-Lectures are continually being added, so please check your newsletter for the latest updates.Email list of Acadia community events
+Lectures are continually being added, so please check the website or our Facebook page.Email list of Acadia community events

 Brown Baggers lunches